BSCO

 • Do not feed wildlife!

 • Carry bear spray such that it is easily accessible.
 Know how to use it.
 It is effective on most wildlife found in the area, including moose!
+Interested in learning more about bear safety, or renting bear spray while you’re in town?
+Visit our community partners over at Hey Bear.

 • Let someone know where you are going.